Towards Precise Intra-camera Supervised Person Re-identification: The Proposed Method

 \subsection{Intra-camera Learning}

-When considering the Re-ID problem within an individual camera view, it can be treated as a fully supervised classification task.
-Therefore, it is reasonable to formulate the intra-camera learning as a multi-task classification problem and adopt a multi-branch architecture as done in~\cite{zhu2019intra}.
-The network architecture is designed to share a feature extraction backbone and append with multiple classification branches, each of which corresponds to a specific camera view.
-This architecture is capable of learning feature representations that are discriminative within cameras and also somewhat discriminative across cameras.
-However, the parametric classifiers implemented via fully-connected layers in the branches could become ineffective when some IDs contain only a couple of samples, which is a common situation in the intra-camera supervised setting.
+When considering the Re-ID problem within an individual camera, it can be treated as a fully supervised classification task.
+Therefore, it is reasonable to formulate the intra-camera learning as a fully supervised multi-task classification problem that learns multiple per-camera ID classifiers jointly.
+However, the number of IDs in each camera varies a lot and most IDs have only several samples, making parametric classifiers implemented via multi-branch fully-connected architectures~\cite{zhu2019intra,zhu2020intra} ineffective.
+Thus, we opt to use non-parametric variants in this work.

+We design a number of non-parametric classifiers, each of which performs the fully supervised ID classification within one camera view.
+All non-parametric classifiers share a feature extraction backbone and an external memory bank so that the classifiers are learned jointly.
+Each classifier, termed as a \textit{camera-specific non-parametric classifier}, optimizes an ID classification loss that pulls an image close to the centroid of its labeled ID while pushes away from the centroids of all other IDs in the same camera.
+By considering the distances between samples and centroids, the ID loss is good at separating a majority of samples, but may still fail for hard ones.
+Regarding to this reason, we also propose a hybrid mining quintuplet loss to improve the inter-class separability.
+The details are introduced in the followings.